 Best Season to Visit

-Timing is critical.
-In many regions, the dry season offers stable weather but lower water flow, meaning the waterfall might be a trickle.
-Conversely, the wet season brings impressive volume but dangerous conditions.
-For instance, Cascada de Basaseachic is most impressive from July to October, but trails can be impassable in August.
-Kegon Falls is best viewed in autumn for foliage colors, but the hiking is comfortable from May to November.
-Sipi Falls is accessible year-round, but hiking is best in the drier periods of June–August and December–February.
+For example, Cascada de Basaseachic is most impressive from July to October, but the trails can be impassable in August due to heavy rains.
+Kegon Falls is best viewed in autumn to enjoy the vibrant foliage, with comfortable hiking conditions from May to November.
+Sipi Falls is accessible year-round, but hiking is most pleasant during the drier months of June–August and December–February.
+Checking local weather and trail advisories before traveling is always recommended.

 Environmental Considerations